 My obsession with “bunny butts” (as the Boy calls them) continues.
 This set of Easter pillow covers is my latest project and i think they might be my favorite project yet!
-I’m sharing the pattern and tutorial for the Easter bunny version here.
-If you ‘d like the pattern for the coordinating Easter egg version, check out my guest post over at The Kim Six Fix today.
+They’re such a cute edition to my Easter decorating.
+I’m sharing the pattern and tutorial for the Easter bunny pillow here.
+If you ‘d like the pattern for the coordinating Easter egg pillow, check out my guest post over at The Kim Six Fix today.

 Ready?
 Let’s get started!